albill/albill.github.com/_posts/2007-01-19-how-much-longer-must-we-tolerate-injustice.markdown

 ---
+author: admin
+date: '2007-01-19 01:02:56'
 layout: post
+slug: how-much-longer-must-we-tolerate-injustice
+status: publish
 title: How much longer must we tolerate injustice?
-published: true
-meta:
-  ljID: "2369"
-tags:
+wordpress_id: '1524'
+categories:
 - Society
-type: post
-status: publish
 ---
 How much longer will we allow our government to do those things that we know, if we search our hearts, are wrong?